 Post Carbon Reader, eds.
 Heinberg and Leach, Watershed Media with Post Carbon Institute, ISBN 978-0-9709500-6-2

-In my view, every Meeting that is concerned about climate change and the pressures on the environment should have this important book.
+very Meeting that is concerned about climate change and the pressures on the environment should have this important book.
 It is in sixteen parts dealing with sustainability, resilience, climate, water, biodiversity and eleven other issues, and ends with a call to action.

 Full Planet, Empty Plates, Lester R. Brown, pub.
 W.W.Norton, ISBN 978-0-393-34415-8

 ‘One of the consequences of this explosive growth in human numbers is that human demands have outrun the carrying capacity of the economy’s natural support systems- its forests, fisheries, grasslands, aquifers and soils.
 Once demand exceeds the sustainable yields of these natural systems, additional demand can only be satisfied by consuming the resource base itself.
 We call this overcutting, overfishing, overgrazing, overpumping and overplowing.
 It is these overages that are undermining our global civilization….If world population growth does not slow dramatically, the number of people trapped on hydrological poverty and hunger will almost certainly grow, threatening food security, economic progress and political stability.
-The only humane option is to move quickly to replacement fertility of two children per couple and to stabilize world population as soon as possible’ (I might add that some demographers think it not sufficient to aim at replacement fertility, but that a reduction to about two billion is called for)
+The only humane option is to move quickly to replacement fertility of two children per couple and to stabilize world population as soon as possible’ (It might be added that some demographers think it not sufficient to aim at replacement fertility, but that a reduction to about two billion is called for)